 Mark Mueller has been farming for 25 years near Waverly in Bremer County producing no-till corn, soybeans, alfalfa, specialty beans, forage rye and corn for silage.

 Mark earned Bachelor of Science degrees in Ag-Business and Agronomy from Iowa State University.
 He is a graduate of the leadership development programs of both Iowa Corn (I-LEAD class II) and the Iowa Association of Business and Industry (Leadership Iowa ‘98).
 Before farming, Mark worked in research, production and sales in the seed industry.

 Past positions include serving as chair of the Bremer County Planning and Zoning Commission, president of the Bremer County Corn & Soybean Growers Association, president of the Northeast Iowa Agricultural Experimental Association and representing ICGA on the board of the Iowa Nutrient Research and Education Council (INREC).
 Mark has written articles for Top Producer, Progressive Farmer and other publications.

-Mark and his wife, Jeri, have two daughters, Kate who is a graduate of wildlife ecology from Iowa State University working for the Center for Rehabilitation of Wildlife on Sanibel Island in Florida, and Sarah who is a recent graduate in media studies and creative writing from Loras College in Dubuque, doing post-production work on commercials in Chicago.
+Mark and his wife, Jeri, have two daughters, Kate a graduate of wildlife ecology from Iowa State University working for the Center for Rehabilitation of Wildlife on Sanibel Island in Florida, and Sarah a graduate in media studies and creative writing from Loras College in Dubuque, doing post-production work on commercials in Chicago.